How to Sew a Memory Bear

 How to Sew a Memory Bear.
 I am an experienced keepsake maker who has made many hundreds of beautiful keepsakes for my customers from their loved ones clothing.
 In this blog post I have pulled together all the tips and techniques I know to show you how to make your own beautiful memory bear.

 The pattern used in this blog post is my Charlie Bear memory bear sewing pattern.
-My Charlie Bear pattern is available from my Etsy shop CLICK HERE to buy.
+My Charlie Bear pattern is available from my website shop click the image below to buy

 Info before you start